vzctl/RationalReads/README.md

 6. Allow comments to be edited or deleted
 7. Allow passwords to be reset
 8. Show the rating distribution for a work, not just it's average rating
-9. Add decimal points to all rating numbers (e.g. 4.0 instead of 4)
 10. Instead of checking if a user hasn't followed a work by getting an error response, change the logic in the follows controller and backbone views
-11. An expanded comment section.
-The comment or review section only shows a couple of lines during input, as it is a very thin box and it would be nice if this was larger

 # Features/fixes to be implemented
 1. In both work_index and work_read, many functions duplicated - DRY out the code